Sava-thecoolone/CPPimleV/README.md

 ## Compile
 you need to have raylib installed

-`compilemain.bat`
-and
-`compileall.bat` (note: compileall takes a while, but you only need to do it once)
+run `compilemain.bat` to compile the visualizer run `compileall.bat` to compile all the algorithms, shuffles and renderers (note: this will a while, but you only need to do it once)

 ### **ONLY WORKS ON WINDOWS BECAUSE SCREW YOU**
 (sorry)